BadieF9/Panto_Health_Entrance/README.md

 1.  **Start MongoDB:** Ensure you have a running MongoDB instance.
 If you installed MongoDB locally, start the MongoDB server using the appropriate command for your operating system (e.g., `mongod` in a separate terminal).

-2.  **Start RabbitMQ (if applicable):** If your application uses RabbitMQ, make sure you have a running RabbitMQ instance.
+2.  **Start RabbitMQ:** Make sure you have a running RabbitMQ instance.
 Start the RabbitMQ server using the appropriate command for your operating system (e.g., `rabbitmq-server`).

-3.  **Configure Environment Variables (Optional):**
+3.  **Configure Environment Variables:**

     Create a `.env` file in the root of your project and add the necessary environment variables (e.g., database connection string, RabbitMQ connection details).
-See the [Environment Variables](#environment-variables) section for more details.
+See the `.env.sample` file for more details.
 If you don't use a `.env` file, ensure to set them in the terminal before running the app.
 Make sure these environment variables point to your _local_ MongoDB and RabbitMQ instances (e.g., `mongodb://localhost:27017/xray_db`, `amqp://localhost:5672`).

 4.  **Start the NestJS application:**